nicket97/DAT255/README.md

 Contains the python code that we ran on the MOPED
 ### doc
 Contains usefull docementations for the project
+### Simulator
+Contains the simulator we started on to test the Server and app code
+### Documents
+Contains the Documents thatr was handed in as parts of assignments
+### Meetings
+Contains the meeting protecols from the group meetings

 ## Useful links